{{ summaryHeading }}

 Divisor

-The earlier multiplier used in reverse percentage to recover the original value from the final value.
+The multiplier being reversed to recover an original value from a final value.

 Absolute change